eu-digital-identity-wallet/eudi-lib-android-rqes-ui/README.md

 #### Document Retrieval (Same Device Scenario)

 Register a deeplink in your application's manifest to allow the RQES Service to trigger your application.
-It is the application's responsibility to retrieve the remote URL and pass it to the SDK in order to initialize the same-device document retrieval flow.
+It is the application's responsibility to retrieve the remote URL and pass it to the SDK to initialize the same-device document retrieval flow.

 ```Xml
 <intent-filter>